MicrosoftDocs/azure-docs/articles/azure-monitor/app/opentelemetry-configuration.md

 ## OpenTelemetry configurations

-The following OpenTelemetry configurations can be accessed through environment variables.
+The following OpenTelemetry configurations can be accessed through environment variables while using the Azure Monitor OpenTelemetry Distros.

 ### [.NET](#tab/net)